bagisto/bagisto/UPGRADE.md

 **Impact Probability: Low**

-1. The routes names have been renamed for consistency in the `packages/Webkul/Shop/src/Routes/api.php` route file (Reference #9586).
+1. The routes names have been renamed for consistency in the `packages/Webkul/Shop/src/Routes/api.php` route file.

 ```diff